laerson-hammes/nosql-redis/README.md

 Wow, now you can use / consume redis, beautiful...

 ---
 If you want, you can use docker-compose.yml file to run docker and docker-commander, but, for this, you need configure .env file and specify REDIS_PASSWORD, REDIS_COMMANDER_USER and REDIS_COMMANDER_PASS.
-I intend this way, its more simple and more flexible.
+I prefere this way, its more simple and more flexible.

 Just run:
 ```